Dracula, Prisoner of Frankenstein – Colosseo-Film (Blu-ray)

 "Dracula kills another innocent victim and Dr. Seward decides it’s time to wipe him off the face of the earth.
 Armed with a hammer and a wooden stake, he arrives at Castle Dracula and duly dispatches the vampire Count.
 Next day, however, Dr. Frankenstein arrives with his assistant, Morpho, and a large crate containing the monster.
 Using the blood of a pub singer who has been abducted by his creation, the doctor brings Dracula back to life and uses him for his own ends." - synopsis provided by the distributor

-Dracula, Prisoner of Frankenstein comes on a 25 GB single dual Blu-ray.
+Dracula, Prisoner of Frankenstein comes on a 25 GB single layer Blu-ray.

 Disc Size: 22.9 GB